code-423n4/2023-05-maia-findings/data/Sathish9098-G.md

 ### Saves ``25487 GAS``

-``Unused internal state variable'' take up space in the contract's storage, which can increase the gas cost of deploying and calling the contract.
+``Unused internal state variable`` take up space in the contract's storage, which can increase the gas cost of deploying and calling the contract.
 If a state variable is never used, then it can be safely removed from the contract.
 ``Lock modifier`` can also increase the gas cost of calling a contract.
 Lock modifiers are used to prevent a contract from being called by an unauthorized address.
 However, if the contract is only ever called by a trusted address, then the lock modifier can be safely removed.
 The ``lock`` modifier not used through out the contract can be safely removed.